A. J. Derby: Professional career

+Pre-draft

 On November 30, 2014, it was announced that Derby had accepted his invitation to play in the 2015 East–West Shrine Game.
 Unfortunately, Derby was unable to play in the East–West Shrine Game after suffering a knee injury.
 He was one of 19 collegiate tight ends to attend the NFL Scouting Combine in Indianapolis, Indiana.
 Derby was limited to performing the bench press due to his knee injury and successfully had 15 reps, placing him 13th among tight ends, only ahead of Oklahoma's Blake Bell.
 On March 4, 2015, Derby attended Arkansas' pro day, along with Trey Flowers, Darius Philon, Martrell Spaight, and 13 other prospects.
 He was able to perform all of the combine drills he skipped at the combine and was said to have had a good workout overall by NFL analyst Gil Brandt.
 Derby also performed positional drills and caught the ball well in front of team representatives and scouts from 28 NFL teams.
 At the conclusion of the pre-draft process, Derby was projected to be a seventh round pick or priority undrafted free agent by NFL draft experts and scouts.
 He was ranked the 17th best tight end prospect in the draft by NFLDraftScout.com.

 New England Patriots

+2015 season

-The New England Patriots selected Derby in the sixth round (202nd overall) of the 2015 NFL Draft.
+The New England Patriots selected Derby in the sixth round (202nd overall) of the 2015 NFL draft.
 He was the 13th tight end selected in 2015.
 On May 8, 2015, the Patriots signed Derby to a four-year, $2.39 million contract with a signing bonus of $112,005.
 After missing spring training, he entered training camp and joined in an open competition for the job as the second tight end, competing against Michael Hoomanawanui, Scott Chandler, Jake Bequette, and Jimmay Mundine.
 On August 5, 2015, he was placed on injured reserve after clearing waivers.

 2016 season

 In 2016, Derby competed with Clay Harbor, Bryce Williams, and Steven Scheu in training camp to be the Patriots' third tight end.
-Unfortunately, head coach Bill Belichick named Derby the Patriots' fourth tight end behind Rob Gronkowski, Martellus Bennett, and Clay Harbor.
-He made his professional debut in the New England Patriots' season-opening 23–21 victory at the Arizona Cardinals.
+Unfortunately, head coach Bill Belichick named Derby the Patriots' fourth tight end behind Rob Gronkowski, Martellus Bennett, and Harbor.
+He made his professional debut in the Patriots' season-opening 23–21 victory at the Arizona Cardinals.
 He was a healthy scratch for four games during the season (Weeks 2–3, 7–8).